CorruptComputer/CorruptComputer/README.md

 ### What do I do?

-I'm a Software Engineer working for [Irth Solutions](https://www.irthsolutions.com).
+I'm a Software Engineer working for [Irth](https://www.irth.com).
 Day-to-day I mostly work with C# and ASP.NET, however I also regularly use Python, Java, JavaScript, and C++ for my own personal projects.
 If you want to keep up with what I'm doing, [just give a follow](https://github.com/users/follow?target=CorruptComputer)!

 ### My GitHub Stats